-Create a CDC Project
+2.4.3.1 Create a CDC Project

-To create a CDC Project
+Do the following to create a CDC Project

 - 1. From the Start menu, select, Programs, Oracle, and then select Studio. - 2.
 Open the CDC Solution perspective, click the Perspective button on the perspective toolbar and select CDC Solution from the list.